guardian/frontend/docs/01-start-here/06-testing-tips.md

 ```

 ### Testing Amp pages on the live website
-Occasionally you might need to check something in production on the live website - for example display of a particular ad-tag
+Occasionally you might need to check something in production on the live website - for example display of a particular ad-tag.
 To see an amp page, navigate to:
                     https://amp.theguardian.com/<path-to-page>.